 After the program, try your hand at plein air painting for FREE and be sure to visit Promoting the West: Abby Williams Hill and the Railroads to see Hill’s iconic landscapes.

 - Laura Edgar, Archivist at University of Puget Sound

 - Peter Stanley, Gallery Manager of Kittredge Gallery at University of Puget Sound

 - Ron Fields, Professor Emeritus at University of Puget Sound

-- Tiffany MacBain, Assistant Professor of English at University of Puget Sound
+- Tiffany MacBain, Associate Professor and Department Chair of English at University of Puget Sound

 - Cost: $10 ($5 members/students with ID).

 Abby Williams Hill (American, 1861-1943), Mount Rainier from Eunice Lake (detail), 1904.
 Oil on canvas, 27½ × 34⅝ inches.
 Collection of University of Puget Sound © University of Puget Sound.